Resources

 Price, Rate, and Tax: The Real Cost of a Home Across Our Four States

-Two homes with the same sticker price in different states can carry very different monthly costs.
-Here's how price, mortgage rate, and property tax combine to determine what you actually pay — across California, Colorado, Oregon, and Texas.
+Same sticker price, very different monthly cost.
+How price, mortgage rate, and property tax combine across California, Colorado, Oregon, and Texas.

 2026 FHA Loan Limits: What Changed and What It Means